api3dao/oev-docs/docs/oev/overview/target-chain.md

 1. How dAPIs work in combination with OEV.
 2. How to use the auction award to update the dAPIs.
+3. How does a dApp read the OEV updated value.

 This section is more technical and interesting mainly for dApp developers and searchers.